-Genetic 'off switch' linked to increased risk factors for heart diseaseJune 19th, 2013 in Cardiology /
+Genetic 'off switch' linked to increased risk factors for heart diseaseJune 19, 2013 in Medicine & Health / Cardiology

 Risk of heart and blood vessel disease may increase when a particular gene is switched off, according to preliminary research presented at the American Heart Association's Emerging Science Series Webinar.

 Two known biomarkers are high blood levels of certain fats – low-density lipoproteins ("bad" cholesterol) and high triglycerides.
 Another recognized biomarker is a protein called adiponectin, which is made in fat tissue and helps regulate the process of turning food into energy.
 At low levels it is associated with increased disease risk.